-How to choose quality home health care services, adult day care, alternatives to nursing homes, hiring a home care worker, billing practices, Medicare’s home health benefit, home modification, telehealth, assisted living and more
+MedlinePlus website on home care services explains how to choose quality home health care services.
+It also describes adult day care, alternatives to nursing homes, hiring a home care worker or agency (see Home Health Care by Administration for Community Living), billing practices, Medicare’s home health benefit, home modification, telehealth, assisted living and more.

 Eldercare Locator is a way to search for services supporting senior independent living.
 US Department of Health and Human Services provides a free public service through the US Administration on Aging, to help seniors and caregivers find resources anywhere in the country.
 In addition to the website, you may call 1-800-677-1116 on weekdays to speak with someone who can help (English or Spanish).
 Very easy to use, by putting in your zip code.